rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 ```bash
 $HOME/Documents/RsyncOSXcopy-$date-suffix
 ```
-Viewing the catalog in Finder might show an empty catalog.
+Viewing the catalog in macOS Finder might show an empty catalog.
 The catalog is not empty, the configurations are saved as `.rsyncosx/macserialnumber` and Finder might not show `.` catalogs.